pypa/setuptools-scm/README.rst

 :local_scheme:
     configures how the local component of the version is constructed either an entrypoint name or a callable
+:write_to:
+    declares a text file or python file which is replaced with a file containing the current version.
+    its ideal or creating a version.py file within the package

 To use setuptools_scm in other Python code you can use the ``get_version`` function: